mesopelagique/PlayGallery/README.md

 ## In the gallery

+The cards are grouped the same way the window is: games, graphical components, then effects.

+### Games

 | Project | What it is |
 |---|---|
 | [ArcanoidGame](https://github.com/mesopelagique/ArcanoidGame) | Brick breaker — the ball is a chain of linear tweens, so it cannot tunnel |